 Well, the point is that your time is valuable.
 If you are in a job you love that pays you well, good on you and good luck!
 But most of the executives who approach the Barrett Group are not in this position.
 Something is not right about their working life.
 They are in pain emotionally, financially, psychologically… And our role is to act as a doctor, to diagnose the condition, to suggest a prescription or remedy, and then to help administer the cure through knowledge, support, and discipline.

-Many executives, though, prefer to procrastinate and to put off the job search for another indeterminate time in the future when conditions will be “right.”
 To these executives, and there are very many in this category, I would suggest they reflect on the value of time.
 Unhappiness breeds ill health, so how much longer should you stick with a role, a company, or a set of duties that makes you unhappy or leaves you unfulfilled?

 Tomasz, who heads up our operations in Europe, boils this down to an R.O.I. equation, calculating the return on investment that an executive receives when he or she signs on with the Barrett Group, and it is certainly true, that we accelerate our clients’ job searches.